Service Exports: A Dynamic Export Option

 Of course, when you export a product, you are relying on a whole string of people to do their jobs - banks to help you get paid, freight forwarders to move your goods, local distributors to get your product on store shelves but exporting a service demands a special emphasis on human interaction, both at home and abroad.

 Selling a service requires even more people power than successful product sales.
 When you export product, you offer it, clinch your sale, follow through and troubleshoot as needed.
 Then, once the product is in your customer's hands, they oversee sales in their geographic territory and contact you to order more product when they sell out.
 There is little need for communication between buyer and seller once the product is in the distribution pipeline and moving as it should.

 By contrast, a service requires direct interaction with your customer (for example, email or Skype), not just initially but for the duration of the service contract.
 And for some services, of course, the quality of your interaction with your customer is exactly what they're paying for.
-This is why people with superior communication skills, diplomacy and -- this can't be emphasized enough -- acute cultural awareness are the single greatest asset for delivering a quality service export.
+This is why people with superior communication skills, diplomacy and - this can't be emphasized enough - acute cultural awareness is the single greatest asset for delivering a quality service export.

 Which Services Are Best for Export?

 As with a product, if your service is a success locally, it is a likely candidate for successful marketing elsewhere but you'll need to do appropriate research to choose the most likely new market.
 (Also, just as with your product export, check beforehand with the Export Administration Regulations (EAR) and the U.S. Bureau of Export Administration (BXA) to find out if you need an export license to perform your service abroad.)
 Your service should, of course, be relatively unique and difficult to come by in your target market.